-The component Assessment and Management of Organisational Evidence (AMOE) is an open-source program, developed to enable evidence extraction and assessment of policy documents.
-AMOE uses specifically developed organisational metrics that aim to measure concrete parts or values in the policy documents.
-For details of the functional and technical description the reader is referred to D3.5 [2].
+The Assessment and Management of Organisational Evidence (AMOE) tool is an open-source program, developed to enable evidence extraction and assessment of policy documents.
+AMOE uses specifically developed organisational metrics that aim to measure concrete parts or values in policy documents.